IanMitc/rysk/README.md

 Rules for play can be found at https://www.ultraboardgames.com/risk/game-rules.php Full Documentation and examples for the API are at the end of this document.

-Credits:
+#Credits
-Ian Mitchell:
+##Ian Mitchell
-API Design
+- API Design
-Spring Boot REST Server
+- Spring Boot REST Server
-Database Design and Setup
+- Database Design and Setup
-Demo Web Site
+- Demo Web Site
-Documentation
+- Documentation

-Ahmadwali Zadron:
+##Ahmadwali Zadron
-Register Componenet(Unused)
+- Register Componenet(Unused)
-Login Component(Unused)
+- Login Component(Unused)

 # Rysk REST API version 0.3